zocker-160/SyncThingy/README.md

 #### Note

-Syncthing config is located at `~/.var/app/com.github.zocker_160.SyncThingy/config/syncthing`.
+Syncthing config is located at `~/.var/app/com.github.zocker_160.SyncThingy/.local/state/syncthing`.

-You can reuse your already existing syncthing config file, by moving / copying it there.
+You can reuse your already existing syncthing config.xml file, by moving / copying it there.

 ## Install background service